Granulomatosis with polyangiitis

-This article discusses GPA in general.
-For organ specific radiographic features please refer to individual articles:
+This article discusses granulomatosis with polyangiitis in general.
+For organ-specific radiographic features, please refer to individual articles:

 There is a slight male predilection and onset is typically at approximately 50 years of age 8.